Freephone: 0508 650 200

-Studying by distance and online learning means you don’t attend classes, lecturers or tutorials.
+Studying by distance and online learning means you don’t attend classes, lectures or tutorials.
 Instead you have the flexibility to decide where and when you’ll study, and can plan your studies around the rest of your life.

 Distance learning is perfect if you have a job, children or commitments that make it hard to go to a fixed place to study.
 It's also a great option if you have a disability.
 You can study at home, during breaks at work, on the bus or train, or while you’re waiting for your kids to finish their sports or music lesson.

 Just like face-to-face study, distance learning courses still have start and end dates, and work to get through in between.
 This means you have to be disciplined motivated to ensure you get through the work and complete your assignments on time.